GisungSim/GisungSim.github.io/my-mother.md

 <figure style="width: 85%" class="align-center">
   <img src="/assets/images/mother-2.png" alt="">
-  <figcaption>캡션: Winning a prize at the International Korea Beauty Festival 2015 for hair design.</figcaption>
+  <figcaption>Winning a prize at the International Korea Beauty Festival 2015 for hair design.</figcaption>
 </figure>

 Her resilience is something that deeply inspires me.
 In a society where Joseonjok people often face discrimination and prejudice, she stood tall and unyielding.
 Despite speaking with a heavy accent, she worked tirelessly, transcending barriers, to become a licensed hairdresser and eventually the proud owner of her own hair salon.
 Her journey is a testament to the power of hard work and the belief in oneself.